The Zero-Dollar Deepfake Economy Crisis

 - Technological solutions for verification exist at near-zero cost but suffer from a lack of systemic adoption.

 New analysis highlights a critical economic disparity in the AI industry, where the zero-cost barrier for generating deceptive content leads to massive financial losses.
-Recent incidents demonstrate that a single AI-generated fake earnings report can trigger a $120 million market fluctuation within minutes, while deepfake audio scams have successfully defrauded corporations of up to $25 million.
+According to reports, a single AI-generated fake earnings report can allegedly trigger a $120 million market fluctuation within minutes, while deepfake audio scams are said to have successfully defrauded corporations of up to $25 million.
 Industry experts argue that the primary failure is not the existence of the technology itself, but the lack of a standardized verification infrastructure at the point of content creation.
 While the cost of implementing cryptographic verification is effectively zero, the absence of widespread adoption creates a 'gap' that bad actors exploit for high-leverage attacks.
 The report calls for immediate investment in digital provenance to protect corporate reputations and financial stability against increasingly sophisticated synthetic media.

 Vulnerable entities facing significant losses from rapid-fire algorithmic trading triggered by AI-generated fake news.